julianworden/PluginStation/README.md

 ## Release Notes
 Here are the release notes for all public and beta versions of Plugin Station.

+### v1.0.11
+- Fix a bug where a "Trouble reaching the Branch servers, please try again shortly." error message was occasionally being shown to some users when clicking a plugin in the Browse Plugins list

 ### v1.0.10
 - The user is now prompted to indicate how they heard about Plugin Station during onboarding
 - The user is now prompted to provide a cancellation reason when they are cancelling their subscription